malaksoubai/comp423-course-notes/docs/tutorials/go-setup.md

 Of course, replace ```<your-username>``` with your GitHub username.

 2. Check your default branch name with the subcommand git branch.
-If it's not main, rename it to main with the following command: git branch -M main.
-Old versions of git choose the name master for the primary branch, but these days main is the standard primary branch name.
+If it's not main, rename it to main with the following command: ```bash git branch -M main```.

 3. Push your local commits to the GitHub repository: